mlberkeley/blog/_posts/2018-01-10-adversarial-examples.markdown

 {% endcapture %}
 {% include collapsible.html content=regularization title="Regularization"%}

 The code to implement minimizing the new cost function is almost identical to the original code (we called the function `sneaky_adversarial()` because we're being sneaky by using a targeted attack.
-Naming is always the hardest part of programming...):
+Naming is always the hardest part of programming...)

 ```python
 def sneaky_adversarial(net, n, x_target, steps, eta, lam=.05):